Mortal Kombat: Defenders of the Realm: Episodes

-This crossover event featured the mysterious figure, whose identity wasn't revealed in "Resurrection", and the orb but the principal characters of the four series don't meet each other.

 Home media

-Three volumes of 12 episodes (excluding "Sting of the Scorpion") were released in the UK, while in Australia, the complete series was released across six volumes.
+Three volumes of 12 episodes (excluding "Sting of the Scorpion") were released in the UK on VHS and DVD formats, while in Australia, the complete series was released across six volumes.
 The complete series was also released on a two-DVD set in Russia, containing both Russian and English dubbing.
 Brazil has also received a three-disc DVD set, with a new Brazilian Portuguese dub and original English audio.
-In Spain, they received four volume DVDs.
+In Spain, they received four volume DVDs with the same Castilian Spanish dub aired on TV in the 90s.
 In the United States, only a select number of episodes were individually available on VHS, while there was never a DVD release.

 Reception

 Critical response

 Defenders of the Realm received a negative response from viewers and critics, and was canceled after only one season.
 In 2011, 1UP.com featured the series in the article "The Top Ten Times Mortal Kombat Went Wrong", calling it "a terrible, one-liner-packed train wreck of a kids' show".
 The site also included the show among their list of the top five "Not-So-Classic Video Game Cartoons" while quoting the introduction's opening line: "'Much has changed since the last Mortal Kombat tournament!'
 Yeah, like nobody being allowed to kill each other anymore".
 GameFront called it an "abomination".
 GamesRadar included the series among their picks for the worst video game-based animated TV shows: "Not content with skimping on violence, the show's creators felt that they also needed to ... teach the youth of America life lessons with comically cheesy public service announcements".
 Dorkly rated it sixth in their list of the top eight worst animated video game TV adaptations, citing the lack of violence as a contributor to its demise.